ProfessorFartsalot/ProjectStormFront/README.md

 </b>
 <h2>LICENSE AGREEMENT</h2>
 <p>The content here is provided "as is" without warranty.
-Regardless, the content within this game is listed as "fair use" and therefore there may exist *temporary* copyrighted material that the creator does not own, as it is currently only being used for test purposes only and not for official redistribution.
-If you are the copyright owner and wish for your material to not be used (suppose you made a texture modification and it got in the files, or you made a soundbyte and don't want it included), you may request it be removed via the issues tracking page.
-The official releases will not contain this material.
 You may not redistribute this content without first opening a discussion on the project page or otherwise contacting the author and you may not use this content for commercial use, as current versions are unstable and may not properly work.
 </p>